The Outlast Trials: Development

-Outlast 3 was announced in December 2017, though no time frame or target platforms were confirmed.
+In December 2017, Outlast 3 was announced though no time frame or target platforms were confirmed.
 During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2 due to its structure, they have a smaller separate project related to Outlast that will release before Outlast 3.
-Red Barrels also described the game as a "TV series".
-The development team of the game had around 40 people.
+Red Barrels also described the game as a "TV series"; the development team of the game had around forty people.

-The Outlast Trials was teased in October 2019 and is not a direct sequel to Outlast 2.
-It is about test subjects for the Murkoff Corporation in a mysterious Cold War experiment that is set in the same universe of the previous games.
+The Outlast Trials was teased in October 2019 as a prequel to both Outlast and Outlast 2, focused around test subjects for the Murkoff Corporation in a mysterious Cold War experiment.
 Red Barrels co-founder David Chateauneuf said "the proof-of-concept is now complete and the game's team is now in development mode".